-Good evening, welcome to Staindrop School, County Durham
+Good morning, welcome to Staindrop School, County Durham

 Maximising Success in a Strong Community